 Doctors have penned an open letter to the NHS to plead with the British healthcare provider to improve care to trans patients who are aged 18 and under.

-Led by Dr Helen Webberly, a NHS GP who runs a private service for trans patients in the UK, the medical practitioners have outlined the various ways they would like to see the NHS change for the betterment of trans people.
+Led by Dr Helen Webberley, a NHS GP who runs a private service for trans patients in the UK, the medical practitioners have outlined the various ways they would like to see the NHS change for the betterment of trans people.

 The open letter to the head of the NHS clinical effectiveness team, Jeremy Glyde, comes at the end of a 30 day public consultation on proposed changes to the Gender Identity Development Service for Children and Adolescents.

-Webberly believes trans people under the age of 18 should be given cross sex hormone treatment on a case by case basis, instead of waiting for the age of 16.
+Webberley believes trans people under the age of 18 should be given cross sex hormone treatment on a case by case basis, instead of waiting for the age of 16.

 ‘There is no evidence that delaying treatment until the age of 16 is beneficial to the patient and our first hand experience (and that of other experts in the field) is that it can, in fact, be damaging.
 Treatment should be tailor-made for each case.
 This is the approach in the US, where many UK children end up seeking treatment.’